unit9/django-data-sync/Readme.md

         return (self.country.code, self.code,)
 ```

-In essence, natural key is usually unique fields and or unique_together,
+In essence, natural key is usually combination of unique fields and or
-but it needs to be more _precise_.
+`unique_together`, but it needs to be more _precise_.

 ## Tutorial